Mission Statement and Student Learning Outcomes

 Student Learning Outcomes:

-- Attained fundamental knowledge in the principal areas of study in kinesiology;
+- Demonstrate an understanding of the fundamental knowledge (i.e., scientific, historical, philosophical) in the principal areas of study in Kinesiology;